truepool/website/src/content/kb/feature-roadmap/feature-roadmap.md

 #### Last updated: 08-21-2021

----

-While the TruePool.io website is [open source](https://github.com/truepool/website), the backend component is not.
+While the TruePool.io website is [open source](https://github.com/truepool/website), its backend component is not.
 This roadmap should provide transparency about upcoming features.

 ## Current priorities